School of Social Service Administration (SSA) - MA

 - Last year, more than 95 percent of students received scholarship awards.

-- Additional scholarship and fellowship opportunities are available for second-year students, including some paid field placements (internships).
+- Additional scholarship and fellowship opportunities are available for second-year students.

 - Students supplement SSA scholarship awards with federal and University loans and work-study.